Multipurpose Event Center Complex Project

 OperationsWith Howard Payne University taking over the operations and staffing of the Coliseum, that portion of the City’s community facilities budget will be re-allocated to the new multipurpose complex for operations and staffing.
 The City will also renegotiate the Hotel Occupancy Tax contract with the Brownwood Area Chamber of Commerce for additional funds which will allow for full operations of the new facility that will be budget neutral to the City of Brownwood.

-With approvals in October, BRW Architects will begin their work in early December on the full design of all phases of the project.
-The estimated start of construction on the Ice House is Summer 2021, to be complete by the end of Spring 2022.
+With approvals in October 2020, BRW Architects will began their work in December 2020 on the full design of all phases of the project.
+The estimated start of construction on the Ice House is Fall of 2021, to be complete by the end of Spring 2022.
 The Event Center renovations are expected to begin Spring 2022 and take around 10 months to complete.

 Brownwood City Council gave final approvals Tuesday to move forward with the development of a multipurpose event center in Downtown Brownwood.
 Read Press Release...